 A cloud-powered future is starting to shape more and more enterprises migrate toward remote infrastructure.
 Managing cloud adoption seems to be one of the companies’ top priorities for 2021.
 It’s expected to maintain its status as a priority in the next few years too.

 But why is cloud computing so popular?
 Well, it enables both users and enterprises to run software without installing it, stability and security.
 Cloud computing removes the problem of buying and maintaining hardware.

-The cloud also allows us to access content from basically anywhere.
+The cloud also allows us to access content from basically anywhere which became especially in demand with the onset of the pandemic.
 Generally, it is more affordable, which makes it suitable for businesses of any size.
 When it comes to technical expertise, certain services give maximum control to the end-users.

 Challenges of Cloud Migration